mikaelho/pythonista-gestures/README.md

     `gestures.RIGHT/LEFT/UP/DOWN`, or a list of multiple directions.
   * `number_of_touches_required` - Set if you need to change the minimum number of touches required.
+  * `min_distance` - Minimum distance the swipe gesture must travel in order to be recognized.
+Default is 50.
+    This uses an undocumented recognizer attribute.
+  * `max_distance` - Maximum distance the swipe gesture can travel in order to still be recognized.
+Default is a very large number.
+    This uses an undocumented recognizer attribute.

   If set to recognize swipes to multiple directions, the handler does not receive any indication of the direction of the swipe.
 Add